-ISO/IEC/JTC 1/SC 22 WG23 N0661 WG 23 Liaison Report to SC 22/WG 9
+WG 23 Liaison Report to SC 22/WG 9 ISO/IEC/JTC 1/SC 22 WG23 N0661

 WG23 Liaison Report:

 Since the last WG9 meeting in Vermont, WG23 has met in five 2-hour teleconferences and two face-to-face-meetings.
 The main subject of the work of WG23 over the past six months has been the Vulnerabilities document, now split into 8 parts.
 SC22 apparently has agreed to the split, since individual parts show up on the official ISO lists of ongoing work.